Recipe Binders: A Lovely Way to Store Recipes

 This method works fine, especially if you like cooking with your laptop on the counter but I am a messy cook and don’t like to have my computer around my workspace just in case.
 I also like sitting at my kitchen counter reading over my recipes while I eat a peanut butter sandwich thinking wistfully about what else I could be eating.
 So something involving actual paper is my preference.
 I’m currently using a photo album with 4×6 picture sleeves.
 I don’t generally take the time to put my recipes on cards, I just tear out or print the recipes I love and put them into the binder in the appropriate category.
 This works but I’d like something a little more attractive, sturdy and better organized.

-Admittedly the price tag is a little steep, so if you’d like to take the time to put together your own binder with dividers and recipe cards, this binder at See Jane Work may be your answer.
+Admittedly the price tag is a little steep, so if you’d like to take the time to put together your own binder with dividers and recipe cards, this binder at See Jane Work may be your answer (no longer available).
 At just $15 you could easily add new binders to your collection and organize them by food type, labeling them with this clip on label.
 A trip to the office supply store will get you any folders or dividers you need for under $10.

 I would love to see some of these recipe binders come in a break back easel form.
 Your recipe binder will then stand up on it’s own all without yet another item to clutter up your kitchen, the book stand.
 [As suggested at Serious Eats.]